 How To Make Candles Using Crayons

 Imagine a rainy afternoon, the kind where the sky is a solid sheet of gray and the only sound is the gentle drumming on the windowpane.
-You're looking for a cozy activity, something to brighten the mood and fill the air with a comforting aroma.
-What if you could transform those forgotten crayons from your childhood into something magical?
+Because of that, you're looking for a cozy activity, something to brighten the mood and fill the air with a comforting aroma.
+Here's the thing — what if you could transform those forgotten crayons from your childhood into something magical?
 Candles crafted from crayons are not only a delightful DIY project, but also a fantastic way to recycle and create unique, colorful, and fragrant additions to your home.

 Making Candles Using Crayons